 When should I take the placement?

-Give yourself two hours for the placement exam.
-You should not be interrupted during the exam time.
-You also need a reliable internet connection for this exam.
-Please note that the time limit for ALEKS placement exams are 2 hours (120 minutes).
-If you spent more than 120 minutes, your test scores will be voided.
+Give yourself two hours (or less) for the placement test (which is called knowledge check).
+You should not be interrupted during the exam time and will need a reliable internet connection.
+Please note that the time limit for ALEKS placement are 2 hours (120 mins.)
+Most students spent 60 – 75 minutes to complete the check.

 Do I need to pay for the placement?
 What does it cost?

-Access to this ALEKS placement is free.
+The ALEKS placement is free.
 If you experience any problem about ALEKS, you can contact ALEKS support with the contact information printed in the end of this instruction.

-How do I take the placement?
+How do I register for the General Chemistry Placement?

 What should I do after I am done with the placement?